 - In a medium bowl whip the cream until stiff.

-- Freeze for 3-4 hours, over night or until firm.
+- Cover with plastic wrap or place in a freezer bag and freeze for 3-4 hours, over night or until firm.
 Enjoy!

 Updated from June 7, 2018.